apocalypse-revelation/HowtoSaythisPokerGame/README.md

 # HowtoSaythisPokerGame
-A popular folk poker game in zhejiang, China
+## A popular folk poker game in zhejiang, China
+## Approach
+c/s&multithreading for javase